software-students-fall2022/python-package-exercise-project-3-team-15/README.md

 To install, run `pip install -i https://test.pypi.org/simple/ pybirthdayspackage`

+## How to Contribute & Use

+After installing the above package and the virtual environment (`pipenv shell`), you can run the tests in the project directory by using the following command: `python3 -m pytest`.

+To add to your program, simply import this package: `from pybirthdayspackage import pybirthdays`

 ## Usage

 `get_people(date)` Allow user to input date, return all the famous people who have birthdays on that date